 Once the cab drops you in front of the Malana village Gate (about 2-3 km before the Malana Dam), you’re left on your own.
 It’ll take you about an hour to walk a rough climb before reaching Malana village.

 When you reach the gate, you’ll be welcomed by a big green arched sign that says “Way to Malana Village.”
 That is the only thing you will see.
-The reason being, that there is a paved pathway running straight down the hill.
+The reason is, that there is a paved pathway running straight down the hill.

 This leads to a mini bridge hanging over the lush trail of the river.
 The bridge connects you to the hill on the other side which you will have to climb up in order to reach the Malana Village.